Does your organisation understand the value of its L&D function?

 Of course, I’m not suggesting that we in L&D can provide the solutions to all these problems.

-What we can do, is work with the wider business in developing and showcasing a learning offer that can support the needs of people.
+What we can do is work with the wider business in developing and showcasing a learning offer that can support the needs of people.

 I encourage people around me all the time to think beyond the salary and benefits package.

-However, money is not everything and I’m sure we all know people who are earning large sums of money yet are miserable.
+I’m sure we all know people who are earning large sums of money yet are miserable.

 In L&D, we have the power to show people what they could be missing out on if they decide to pursue pastures new.
 Especially if a driving factor for leaving is focused on looking to develop their capability.